nm-l2tp/NetworkManager-l2tp/README.md

 * https://libreswan.org/man/ipsec.conf.5.html

-The following has recommendations on algorithms that are considered broken in regards to security and advises against using :
+The following has recommendations on algorithms that are considered broken in regards to security and advises against using them:
 * https://wiki.strongswan.org/projects/strongswan/wiki/SecurityRecommendations

 The current list of broken algorithms and Diffie Hellman groups can be found